Backgroound Image

 • grocery bags

-• ice bags
+• ice bags (remove any staples)

 • newspaper sleeves